by Barry Drogin

 Back to Table of Contents - Next item in Table

-But, like visiting a foreign country, one returns with anecdotes and little pearls of wisdom.
 What gets me is the obliviousness that people use in their profiles.
 The purpose, supposedly, is to make a good first impression on someone and convince them to approach you for a first date.
 I've seen a few spectacular profiles that are quite impressive.
 But I've also seen my share of common mistakes, and I'd like to share them.
 I'm over 45, and this top-ten list is for the over 45 set.

 (As a heterosexual male, I read only women's profiles.
 I'm glad I do, because I've found that the photos men are using in their profiles within my age bracket make me look like an ugly non-starter, but that's a different scam topic for someone else to write.)

 Misleading pictures - Sure, we all have photographs of ourselves we hate, and those we think are good.
 I'm not suggesting a woman post a picture with food dribbling out of her mouth or of her caught off guard.
 But some women put their best foot a little too far forward.
 If their personality is such that they are normally sad or serious, why post a typical "smile for the camera" shot?
 If they're old and have wrinkles, why post a picture that is 10 years old or that magically hides the newly acquired signs of maturity?
 Because she likes first dates where the first impression is, "So THAT is what she looks like!"?
-Better to post no picture at all.

 Dog pictures - A single woman gets a big dog so she can go out for a walk and feel safe - in other words, to attack men she does not know.
 A single woman gets a little dog because she is okay with being trapped in the pre-toilet trained stage of child-rearing - a period that normally lasts only 3 or 4 years - for the life of the dog, which is more like 12 to 15 years.
 In either case, why would a man find this information to be attractive?
 Cat lovers don't post pictures of their cat.
 Something going on here.

 Unidentified people in pictures - This is just common sense.
 First, which one is she?
 And who are the others?
 And why are they letting her post their picture on-line?
+Even if it is obvious that it is a picture of a child or grandchild, it is a kind of exploitation.
+Hey, my kids are adorable - I hate being forced to use them as a sales tool.

 Loves the beach - I can think of a few reasons why a woman might write this.
 One is that she is obsessed with Club Med and is trying to convey the fact that she spends her vacations and/or weekends at the beach or working on her tan.
 But think about this from the man's point of view: sunburn and sand aside, why would a woman want to tell a man that she enjoys dragging his ass to the beach so that he can stare at all of the other scantily-clad women?
 No matter how good she looks in a bikini, is this the kind of subject she wants to bring up in a singles ad profile?